nuejs/nue/packages/www/index.md

 ## Rapid application assembly
 Move fast by focusing solely on content and structure

-! architecture image
+[nue-assembly]
 Let your concerns do one thing and do it well